 to them is why are you requiring others to do this when you have yet to do it yourself?

 Freedom Scientific hasn't answered this question yet.

 Ranger adds: Look up the definition of Fear, Unknown and Doubt sometime.
 I bet it mentions this story somewhere.
 Freedom Scientific wishes to treat JAWS as a platform similar to that of iTunes.
 In a walled garden one can control hardware and software.
 Problem is that the Windows ecosystem doesn’t lend its self to that.
 Nor do people who drop thousands of dollars on a Braille Display are likely to go and do it again just to have compatibility with one program.
-That would be like Ford telling you that your new Mustang can onlyuse Exxon gas and no other.
-This issue will continue throughout 2010 and beyond. use Exxon gas and no other.
+That would be like Ford telling you that your new Mustang can only use Exxon gas and no other.
 This issue will continue throughout 2010 and beyond.

 The controversy surrounding this program gives it the number three spot on our list.